 Become a Kidlington Journalist

-• Write about the work of your organisation or your own special interest?
+• Write about your own special interest?

 Here's what to do

-(1) Download the article framework from here
+(1) Download the KV article framework from here

-(2) Contact the advertising editor: firstname.lastname@example.org to introduce your subject.
+(2) Contact the advertising editor: firstname.lastname@example.org.